Planting calendar

 - Mulch raised beds and containers to retain moisture

-- Water deeply early in the morning
+- Water deeply in early morning or late evening

 - Monitor for pests like aphids and spider mites

-- Pinch back basil to encourage bushier growth
+- Harvest herbs regularly to encourage growth

 FAQs